Terri Windling: Series edited

 The latter Young Adult shared-world series features the intersection of Elfland and human lands, which is generally populated by teenagers, runaways, and exiles.
 Primary series writers are Ellen Kushner, Charles de Lint, Midori Snyder, Emma Bull, and Will Shetterly.
 The series consists of five anthologies and three novels to date.

+Awards

+While many of Windling's literary awards have come from anthologies in partnership with Ellen Datlow, a few have also come from solo literary work.